Listen to this blog

 Evolution of Android:

 Andy Rubin was developing his own version of a mobile OS called Android.
 After being purchased by Google, the first Android phone was released in 2008.
 Android has become the world’s most popular operating system in 2011, by the start of 2012, Android officially ruled the smartphone market share worldwide.
 The reason behind its popularity is that the OS is open-source, it allows the developers to play with the code allowing them to modify the code as per their needs.
-At present Android has one of the largest communities of Application Developers writing and developing large number of mobile applications that extend the functionality of the device.
+At present Android has one of the largest communities of Application Developers writing and developing a large number of mobile applications that extend the functionality of the device.

 Now that we’ve seen how smartphones have changed the way we communicate over the last 20+ years, let’s evaluate some of the big ways smartphones have changed the way we do business:

 1. Creation of the “right now” culture Smartphones give us access to the world’s database of information within seconds.
 This has raised consumer expectations when it comes to immediate gratification.
-Not only do people expect prompt responses to communications, they also want to access the purchasing process for any good or service easily and instantaneously.
+Not only do people expect prompt responses to communications, but they also want to access the purchasing process for any good or service easily and instantaneously.

 2. Farewell to office space well, not entirely.
 But thanks to smartphones, telecommuting is a realistic way of operating for many.
 Thanks to tools like Slack, FaceTime, Skype, you can access a virtual desk on your smartphone from anywhere in the world.